ricardoom/dominotrono/content/portfolio/nypl-redesign.md

     figcaption="The above image demonstrates an alternate view of an internal page where due to a viewport constraint, the layout modulates to account for smaller screen size." title="NYPL home page Tablet view" >}}

      {{< copy_wrapper class="details-grid__twentyWords copy-block__right" >}}
-      As design lead, my primary task was to provision the front end team with complete layout specifications for all device viewports, necessary SVG iconography, and web typography specifications.
+      As design lead, my primary task was to provision the front-end team with complete layout specifications for all device viewports, necessary SVG iconography, and web typography specifications.
     {{< /copy_wrapper >}}

     {{< copy_wrapper class="details-grid__twentyWords copy-block__left" >}}
-      The team worked diligently and thoroughly through various potential use cases and scenarios concerning patron devices, educational and cultural backgrounds.
+      The team worked diligently and thoroughly through various potential use cases and scenarios concerning patron devices, education and cultural backgrounds.
     {{< /copy_wrapper >}}

     {{< image_cld